hermitretro/zxdbfs/README.md

 ## UNIX Commands

 Standard UNIX commands will interact with the filesystem and present data as expected.
+Be careful with deep-trawl commands such as `tree` and `find`.

 ## Structure

-The filesystem is organised with two top-level directories.
+The filesystem is organised with three top-level directories.

 ### /by-letter